flythereddflagg/publication_template/README.md

   - `make bib `: generate and add a bibliography to the compiled pdf
   - `make display`: display the compiled pdf

-- If you are ready to make a final draft with fine-grain adjustments to your publication, copy all the latex source files into `./final_draft/`.
-This allows you to use the Makefile in that folder to adjust then compile the Latex files directly in the folder.
+- If you are ready to make a final draft with fine-grain adjustments to your publication, copy all the LaTeX source files into `./final_draft/`.
+This allows you to use the Makefile in that folder to adjust then compile the LaTeX files directly in the folder.

 Good luck!
 Input and contributions welcome!